vimoutliner/vimoutliner/doc/vo_readme.txt

     Verify interoutline linking

+        Interoutline linking currently requires a working perl installation to generate the necessary tag file.
+We are looking into porting this to vim's own scripting language.

         Place the following two lines in $HOME/vo_test.otl:
             _tag_newfile
                 $HOME/vo_newfile.otl
         Note that in the preceding, the 2nd line should be indented from the first.

+        To create VimOutliner's tag file $HOME/.vimoutliner/vo_tags.tag,
+        run vo_maketags.pl, which resides in $HOME/.vimoutliner/scripts/:
+            $ $HOME/.vimoutliner/scripts/vo_maketags.pl $HOME/vo_test.otl

         In $HOME/vo_test.otl
             Cursor to the _tag_newfile marker